chili-publish/grafx-documentation/docs/GraFx-Studio/guides/actions/example-currency/index.md

 ### The variable

-A text List variable "Discount" is defined.
+A list variable "Currency" is defined.

+The items in the list contain the currency options.

 ![screenshot](variable.png)